Is being on your own really an excuse not to travel the world? This latest article in the excuse buster series argues that it isn’t.

 Well so what?

-Backpacking by yourself is in my opinion one of the best ways to travel.
+Backpacking by yourself, or travelling solo, is in my opinion one of the best ways to travel.
 That’s what I did the very first time I went away on an extended trip and it was one of the best experiences of my life!

 Travelling with someone can be good, don’t get me wrong, but travelling alone can be great.